krishnajhapate/skillswap-admin/README.md

 In other words,

-Learn Bloom helps you sail through the endless ocean of tech resources on YouTube.
+Skill Swap helps you sail through the endless ocean of tech resources on YouTube.

 <div align="center">